apilayer/weatherstack/README.md

 ![apixu weatherstack](https://raw.githubusercontent.com/apilayer/weatherstack/master/apixu_weatherstack.png)

-# APIXU is now weatherstack
+# Apixu is now weatherstack

-When APIXU originally launched in early 2015, it was one of very few API-first global weather data providers selling to customers all around the world on a self-service basis.
+When Apixu originally launched in early 2015, it was one of very few API-first global weather data providers selling to customers all around the world on a self-service basis.
 Through the years, more than 75.000 companies all around the world have started using the product to retrieve different kinds of real-time and historical weather data.

-After months of preparation and work on the technical side of our weather API, APIXU is now officially relaunching as weatherstack - a new, faster, more capable and completely rebuilt REST API service for current weather information, 11-year historical data as well as accurate 14-day weather forecasts.
+After months of preparation and work on the technical side of our weather API, Apixu is now officially relaunching as weatherstack - a new, faster, more capable and completely rebuilt REST API service for current weather information, 11-year historical data as well as accurate 14-day weather forecasts.

 In addition to improved data reliability, consistency and completeness in general, there is a series of new API functionalities that will enhance your user experience and simplify implementation, including translations for 40 languages, bulk queries, hour-by-hour data, astronomy data, location autocomplete, and more.